MichaelCurrin/code-cookbook/recipes/python/mypy/add-to-project.md

-# How to use Mypy
+# How to add Mypy to your project
 > How to install and run Mypy to your project for type checking